Fourth Stimulus Check: Will You Get Another Relief Payment?

 The American Families Plan, focusing on childcare, education and paid family leave, would cost another $1.8 trillion.
 Another stimulus check is not included in the current version of this plan either, though one could theoretically still be added.
 According to the administration, funding for the American Families Plan would come from higher taxes on wealthy individuals.
 Republicans will likely oppose these tax increases too.

 Plenty of negotiating and possible paring down seems inevitable before either plan comes to a vote.
-And Biden will face an uphill battle attracting 10 Republican supporters in the Senate in both cases.
+In fact, a bipartisan group of Senators has recently reached a deal that will soon be presented to the President.
+Biden still faces an uphill battle attracting 10 Republican supporters in the Senate in both cases.
 As a result, Democrats may very well be anticipating the need to use reconciliation again to push through these broad pieces of legislation.
 Voters favor using reconciliation to pass both both plans.

-Joe Manchin of West Virginia, among the most centrist Democratic Senators, has warned against overusing the process.
+Joe Manchin of West Virginia, among the most centrist Democratic Senators, has warned against overusing reconciliation.
 He is also apparently unwilling to do away with the filibuster, which would lower the number of votes needed to pass legislation to 51.
-With bipartisanship a seemingly faint dream, that places the Biden administration in a tough spot.
+With bipartisanship still hard to come by, the Biden administration is in a tough spot.
 They’re unlikely to add a fourth stimulus check to either plan, driving up the price tag by hundreds of billions of dollars.
 They’re also unlikely to use reconciliation to pass another stimulus check on its own.

 What Other Aid Is Out There?